CAPA's Aviation Awards for Excellence

 Winners for the Asia Pacific awards will be announced at a gala dinner held in Singapore on 8-Nov-2018 as part of CAPA’s Asia Aviation and Corporate Travel Summit.
 Winners for the global awards will be announced at a gala dinner in Berlin on 27-Nov-2018 as part of CAPA’s World Aviation Outlook Summit.

-Nominations are now being accepted for 11 award categories.
+Nominations were accepted for 11 award categories.
 Nominations from Asia Pacific and the Middle East will be considered for the Asia Pacific awards as well as for the global awards while nominations from other regions will be considered for the global awards.
 All winners of the Asia Pacific awards will be automatically considered for the global awards along with candidates from other regions.

 2017 CAPA Awards

 Airline Turnaround of the YearTAP Portugal

 Medium Airport of the YearPerth Airport